Yam306/MW2-Gameplay-Assistence-Utility/README.md

 # Fully C++ OG MW2 Gameplay Assistance Utility

+!
+Project was only created as a hobby during freetime.

 Demonstrates Reading and Writing to memory of specific process (MW2 Game) using pointers.

 # Functions: